 Gray Box Testing

-In this software testing technique, it combines the concept of both Black box as well as White box testing.
+In this software testing technique, it combines the concept of both Black box and white box testing.
 In Grey box testing, the inside of your product is partly known to the tester.
-This has partial access to data-structures residing internally for designing different test cases, but at the same time tests from a user's perspective or like a black-box tester.
-Grey box testing has its name grey because from a tester's eye, it's like a semi-transparent box and also combining the color of black and white gives the shades of grey.
+This has partial access to data-structures residing internally for designing different test cases and tests from a user's perspective or like a black-box tester.
+Grey box testing has its name grey because it's like a semi-transparent box from a tester's eye, and combining the color of black and white gives the shades of grey.